-The index of net retail prices shows the development of prices, minus indirect taxes plus subsidies, for goods and services bought by private households in Denmark.
+The consumer price index shows the development of prices for goods and services bought by private households in Denmark.
 Thus, the index also covers foreign households' consumption expenditure in Denmark, but not Danish households' consumption expenditure abroad.
-The index shows the monthly changes in the costs (minus indirect taxes plus general subsidies) of buying a fixed basket of goods, the composition of which is made up in accordance with the households' consumption of goods and services.
+The index shows the monthly changes in the costs of buying a fixed basket of goods, the composition of which is made up in accordance with the households' consumption of goods and services.
+The consumer price indices divided by group of households show the price development for different households.